 In healthcare, digital twins can be used for designing medical devices—vena cava filters in particular.
-It requires two virtual replicas: the patient’s digital twin with specific anatomical and physiological characteristics and the medical device’s digital twin with device parameters.
+They require two virtual replicas: the patient’s digital twin, with specific anatomical and physiological characteristics, and the medical device’s digital twin, with device parameters.
 By correlating both models, healthcare researchers can see what happens when a particular device is installed into a patient’s body.

 Digital twins also help optimize the device’s performance by running hundreds of simulations with different conditions and different patients.

 The Living Heart Project is an international research collaboration dedicated to developing and validating highly accurate personalized digital human heart models based on MRI images and ECG data.
 The project involves the FDA, leading cardiovascular researchers, educators, medical device developers, and practicing cardiologists.
-They are leveraging the digital twin heart to simulate in vivo (in a living organism) conditions, visualize anatomy that cannot be seen, and refine designs of cardiological devices faster.
-The team hopes this experiment will serve as a playbook for the future in silico (performed via computer simulation) trials.
+They leverage the digital twin heart to simulate in-vivo (in a living organism) conditions, visualize anatomy that cannot be seen, and refine the designs of cardiological devices faster.
+The team hopes this experiment will serve as a playbook for future in-silico (performed via computer simulation) trials.